 Students enrolling at Melbourne Sculpture School are responsible for their own safety, and this can be reasonably achieved by being mindful of what you are doing when in the studio and wearing appropriate protective gear.

 At certain points in the course you may need the following:

-You will need to keep your work area clean, as cluttered areas can cause accidents: bags and personal belongings must not be left on the floor and should be placed on shelves or under tables.
+You will need to keep your work area clean, as cluttered areas can cause accidents: bags and personal belongings must not be left on the floor and should be placed on the designated metal shelves, or on the shelves under tables.

 Always follow the instructions of the tutor, and do not use power tools and equipment without permission from the tutor.
 Students must not act in a manner that compromises the integrity of the tools, equipment or materials provided.
 Students may be liable for the repair or replacement of any tools or materials damaged.

-Sweep the floor at the end of class.
-Never wash plaster down the sink.
-You should aim to arrive five minutes before the start of class to ensure the work area is clean, and clean up before you leave at the end of class.
+All students are required to assist in the after class clean up.
+Never wash plaster or other materials down the sink.
+You should aim to arrive not more than five minutes before the start of class, please ensure the work area is clean, and clean up before you leave at the end of class.